Large smooth twins from short lattice vectors: Analysis

 \subsection{Experimental analysis with different $\alpha_i$}

 The theoretical analysis suggests that, for large enough $B$, the lattice vector corresponding to an optimal $B$-smooth twin is unusually short and one should be able to find it with BKZ.
-However this expression abstracts the constant in the big $O$ term that one gets from the generic bounds (notably for $\beta_2$) and it is unclear from this analysis whether the ratio is less than or greater than $1$ for small $B$.
-So we conduct experimental analysis not only for large $B$-smooth twins but also smaller smooth twins to assess their GH ratios $\norm{\vv}/\gh(\lat)$.
+However this abstracts the constant in the big $O$ term from the generic bounds (notably from $\beta_2$) and it is unclear from this analysis whether the ratio is less than or greater than $1$ for small $B$.
+So we conduct experimental analysis to assess their GH ratios $\norm{\vv}/\gh(\lat)$ for \emph{all} $B$-smooth twins.
 We will observe that for the largest twins we are in the scenario where either $\norm{\vv}/\gh(\lat) \approx 1$ or $1 < \norm{\vv}/\gh(\lat) < \sqrt{4/3}$ -- so one needs to do lattice sieving to find them.

-We also experiment with a more generic expression $\alpha_i = \log^e(p_i)$ which is non-trivial to analyse theoretically primarily due to the $\beta_2$ analysis.
-One could plausibly try to minimise the resulting expression in Corollary~\ref{cor:optratio} with this generic $\alpha_i$ (in a similar manner to Proposition~\ref{prop:alphaopt}) but the analysis becomes difficult to get precise.

-The influence of different $\alpha_i$ is considered further experimentally in Section~\ref{sub:influence_of_parameters}.
-For now we consider the GH ratio $\norm{\vv}/\gh(\lat)$ one obtains for several exponents $e$ in $\alpha_i = \log^e(p_i)$ on the set of strictly $199$-smooth twins.
-We think our set of such smooth twins is complete, see Conjecture \ref{conj: 200 smooth twins}, and it should therefore give a good representation.
+\iffullversion \else We also experiment with more generic weights $\alpha_i = \log^e(p_i)$ which is non-trivial to analyse theoretically primarily due to the more complex $\beta_2$ analysis. \fi The influence of $\alpha_i$ is considered further in~\S\ref{sub:influence_of_parameters}.
+For now we consider the GH ratio $\norm{\vv}/\gh(\lat)$ for several exponents $e$ in $\alpha_i = \log^e(p_i)$ on the set of strictly $199$-smooth twins.
+We think our set of such \iffullversion smooth \fi twins is complete, see Conjecture \ref{conj: 200 smooth twins}, and it should therefore give a good representation.